xarvh/exalted-cypher-system/mundane-abilities.md

-Athletics (can be used for Dodge rolls in combat)
+Athletics (used for Dodge rolls in combat)

-Awareness
+Awareness (used for Initialive rolls)

 Bureaucracy

-Combat (can be used for initiative, Attack and Parry rolls in combat)
+Combat (used for Attack and Parry rolls in combat)

 Craft

-Integrity (can be used for Mental and Social Defense rolls)
+Integrity (used for Mental and Social Defense rolls)

 Investigation